brainstem-org/brainstem_support/docs/webinterface/import-tool.md

 The BrainSTEM import tool helps you add data to BrainSTEM by uploading CSV files.
 Instead of creating CSV files from scratch, you download pre-built templates for each data type, edit them with your data, and upload them.

-**🎯 How it works**: Download template → Edit with your data → Upload → Review results
+**How it works**: Download template → Edit with your data → Upload → Review results

 ## Getting Started